Install Docker Desktop on Linux

 Open your Applications menu in Gnome/KDE Desktop and search for Docker Desktop.

 The Docker menu ( ) displays the Docker Subscription Service Agreement.

 Select Accept to continue.
 Docker Desktop starts after you accept the terms.

 Note that Docker Desktop will not run if you do not agree to the terms.
 You can choose to accept the terms at a later date by opening Docker Desktop.

-For more information, see Docker Desktop Subscription Service Agreement.
-We recommend that you also read the FAQs.
+For more information, see Docker Desktop Subscription Service Agreementopen_in_new.
+We recommend that you also read the FAQsopen_in_new.

 - Troubleshooting describes common problems, workarounds, how to run and submit diagnostics, and submit issues.